MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-createprofile.md

  _ulFlags_

 > [in] A bitmask of flags that controls how the profile is created.
 The following flags can be set:

+MAPI_APP_PROFILE

+> MAPI should create this profile as an "app" profile, which limits discoverability and interactions.

 MAPI_DEFAULT_SERVICES

 > MAPI should populate the new profile with the message services that are included in the [Default Services] section of the Mapisvc.inf file.